svviz/svviz/README.rst

                           read orientation; probably want fr, rf or similar (only needed for paired-end data; default rf) -A ANNOTATIONS, --annotations ANNOTATIONS
-                          bed file containing annotations to plot; will be compressed and indexed using samtools tabix in place if needed (can specify multiple annotations files) -m MEAN, --isize-mean MEAN
+                          [in dev] bed file containing annotations to plot; will be compressed and indexed using samtools tabix in place if needed (can specify multiple annotations files) -m MEAN, --isize-mean MEAN